 For more important dates, visit the 2020-21 Academic Calendar.

 Options for Distance Advising

 1 - Start early.
-Although Advising Week isn’t until April 13-17, the Course Search is now live to the public and Alternate PINs are currently available from your Advisee Listing in myHeliotrope.
+Although Advising Week isn’t until November 9-13, the Course Search goes live a couple weeks in advance and Alternate PINs are available in Starfish and from your Advisee Listing in myHeliotrope.

 2 - Offer a virtual individual or group advising sessions during your normal office hours.
 You could have one Zoom session for freshmen/sophomores and another for your juniors/seniors.
 You can share your screen with students to review the Course Search, and a student can volunteer to share their DPR with the class so you can go through it from top to bottom.
 Students could ask questions and you can share your response with all of them.
 You can follow up and email the Alternate PIN to everyone who attended.

-5 - Refer students to the Advising Center.
-We are advising via phone, email, and virtual appointments that students can schedule through our online calendar.
+4 - Refer students to the Advising Center.
+We are conducting appointments via phone, email, and Zoom appointments that students can schedule through our online calendar in Starfish.

 Summer courses could be a great way for students to “catch up” on credits, improve their GPA after a rocky semester, or propel themselves ahead!
 Students can view all of the summer sessions and course offerings online at www.purchase.edu/summer.

 Look Ahead - This short 3-minute video demonstrates how to use the Look Ahead tool in the Degree Progress Report to help students determine how their planned courses will be applied to their academic degree requirements.

 The Office of the Registrar has its own Faculty and Staff resource webpage with helpful myHeliotrope User Guides and Course Scheduling Deadlines.